William of Ockham: Life

-William of Ockham was born in Ockham, Surrey in 1287.
+William of Ockham was born in Ockham, Surrey, around 1287.
 He received his elementary education in the London House of the Greyfriars.
 It is believed that he then studied theology at the University of Oxford from 1309 to 1321, but while he completed all the requirements for a master's degree in theology, he was never made a regent master.
 Because of this he acquired the honorific title Venerabilis Inceptor, or "Venerable Beginner" (an inceptor was a student formally admitted to the ranks of teachers by the university authorities).

 During the Middle Ages, theologian Peter Lombard's Sentences (1150) had become a standard work of theology, and many ambitious theological scholars wrote commentaries on it.
 William of Ockham was among these scholarly commentators.
-However, William's commentary was not well received by his colleagues, or by the Church authorities.
-In 1324, his commentary was condemned as unorthodox by a synod of bishops, and he was ordered to Avignon, France, to defend himself before a papal court.
+However, Ockham's commentary was not well received by his colleagues, or by the Church authorities.
+In 1324, his commentary was condemned as unorthodox and he was ordered to Avignon, France, to defend himself before the papal court.

 An alternative understanding, recently proposed by George Knysh, suggests that he was initially appointed in Avignon as a professor of philosophy in the Franciscan school, and that his disciplinary difficulties did not begin until 1327.
 It is generally believed that these charges were levied by Oxford chancellor John Lutterell.
 The Franciscan Minister General, Michael of Cesena, had been summoned to Avignon, to answer charges of heresy.
 A theological commission had been asked to review his Commentary on the Sentences, and it was during this that William of Ockham found himself involved in a different debate.
-Michael of Cesena had asked William to review arguments surrounding Apostolic poverty.
+Michael of Cesena had asked Ockham to review arguments surrounding Apostolic poverty.
 The Franciscans believed that Jesus and his apostles owned no property either individually or in common, and the Rule of Saint Francis commanded members of the order to follow this practice.
 This brought them into conflict with Pope John XXII.